Chart Color Schemes

 Officer South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Officer South's dwelling structure, as per the latest Census, consisted of 78.1% houses and 21.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 91.1% houses and 8.9% other dwellings.
-Home ownership in Officer South was at 29.8%, with the remaining dwellings either mortgaged (63.1%) or rented (7.1%).
-The median monthly mortgage repayment in the area was $2,200, above Melbourne metro's average of $1,866.
+In comparison, Melbourne metro had 91.1% houses and 8.9% other dwellings.
+Home ownership in Officer South was at 29.8%, with mortgaged dwellings at 63.1% and rented ones at 7.1%.
+The median monthly mortgage repayment in the area was $2,200, higher than Melbourne metro's average of $1,866.
 The median weekly rent figure was recorded at $393, compared to Melbourne metro's $361.
-Nationally, Officer South's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Nationally, Officer South's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing